aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 **Time:** 30 minutes. **Who:** the head coach, all pitchers, and all catchers, usually five or six bodies once you account for overlap. **Setup:** a pitching lane off to the side with a plate, a backstop or fence, and a bucket of balls.
 Catchers in full gear.

-Twenty of the thirty minutes are pitching.
+Nineteen of the thirty minutes are live pitching, and the catcher throw-downs are folded into those minutes rather than taking their own block.
 Pitchers throwing to live catchers means both groups work the entire time, so the catchers are not waiting around for their turn.

 ### 0:00-0:05 Warm the arms into the distance

 Start at 20 feet, ten throws.
 Move to 28 feet, ten throws.
 Move to 35.
 Catchers receive in a normal stance with a chest-high target.

+### 0:05-0:08 Catcher footwork to third, dry

+Three minutes, no pitcher.
+Teach the clearing step from [Catcher Throw-Down to Third](#catcher-throw-down-to-third) with no ball, then with a ball and no pitch.
+Get it into the feet before it has to happen fast.

-### 0:05-0:11 Strike zone game
+### 0:08-0:14 Strike zone game, with throw-downs

 Sets of ten from 35 feet, rotating pitchers so each one rests while the others throw.
 The catcher calls strike or ball out loud after each pitch.
 Count the sets and write down the totals.

+**Every fourth pitch or so, call "third."** The catcher pops up and throws down.
+Put one of the waiting girls on the bag to receive.
+The pitcher has to work through a throw happening behind her, which is exactly what a game feels like.

 Rotating in sets is the arm care.
 Three pitchers cycling through sets of ten lands each girl around 30 to 40 pitches across the block, which is right for a midweek practice.

-### 0:11-0:16 Target work, glove low
+### 0:14-0:19 Target work, glove low

 The catcher sets the glove low and inside, then low and outside.
 The pitcher tries to hit the spot.
+Keep calling "third" on occasional pitches.

 **Low is the entire lesson at this level.** A high pitch either gets hit hard or sails to the backstop, and the backstop version is the passed ball you are trying to eliminate.
 Do not bother with high targets.

 This doubles as catcher work.
 Receiving low pitches is the exact skill that keeps balls in front of her in a game.

-### 0:16-0:20 A batter in the box
+### 0:19-0:22 A batter in the box

 Borrow a girl from the fielding group, or stand in yourself.
 She does not swing.
 She just stands there.

 Pitchers at this age throw fine to an empty plate and come apart the moment there is a body in the box.
-Four minutes here is worth more than four more minutes of bullpen, because it is the only part of this block that resembles a game.
+Three minutes here is worth more than three more minutes of bullpen, because it is the only part of this block that resembles a game.

+**Keep calling "third" here too.** A body in the box is the whole difficulty of the throw to third, so this is where the clearing step gets real.

-### 0:20-0:30 Covering home
+### 0:22-0:30 Covering home

-Run the four stages in [Pitcher Covers Home](#pitcher-covers-home), compressed: three minutes on the break with no ball, three minutes adding the catcher's retrieve and throw, four minutes with a runner at half and then full speed.
+Run the four stages in [Pitcher Covers Home](#pitcher-covers-home), compressed: three minutes on the break with no ball, two minutes adding the catcher's retrieve and throw, three minutes with a runner at half and then full speed.

 **You do not need to borrow a runner.** Only one pitcher and one catcher work at a time, so the girls waiting their turn are your runners.
 That also gives your catchers a feel for what the runner sees.

 **One girl is in both pools.** Give her reps at both ends of this play or she will only ever have practiced half of it.

+### One more thing

+Pitchers take a prep step too, right after release.
+She is the closest fielder to the batter and has the least time to react, so slip it into the strike zone game rather than making it a separate drill.

 ### Arm care